ShanJiang21/shanjiang21.github.io/_posts/2020-03-04-Proust-Questionnaire.md

 **1**.What is your idea of perfect happiness?

-To have a loving family, children surrounded me and sitting in a
+To have a loving family, two children and a dog surrounded me and feel peaceful whenever confronting the obstacles or

 **2.**What is your greatest fear?

-To have something to expect while knowing I will get a terrible result, sort of imposter syndryom.
+To have something to expect while knowing I will get a terrible result, sort of imposter syndrome.

 **3.**What is the trait you most deplore in yourself?

 **4.**What is the trait you most deplore in others?

 **5.**Which living person do you most admire?

 **6.**What is your greatest extravagance?